Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 23 Maret 2025 12.25.03 UTC
+- WIB: Minggu, 23 Maret 2025 13.32.42 UTC
-- WITA: Minggu, 23 Maret 2025 13.25.03 UTC
+- WITA: Minggu, 23 Maret 2025 14.32.42 UTC
-- WIT: Minggu, 23 Maret 2025 14.25.03 UTC
+- WIT: Minggu, 23 Maret 2025 15.32.42 UTC

 Kutipan Inspiratif:
-"Our technological powers increase, but the side effects and potential hazards also escalate."
+"Success is no accident.
+It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do."

-Kategori: technology
+Kategori: success